 Opening times for the Bridge House Ambleside

 It’s open seasonally on select dates throughout the Spring, Summer, and Autumn months.
 But, I have read that even during those months opening days are sporadic.

 The National Trust relies on volunteers and sometimes there are no volunteers available to be inside the house that day.

-Although it is restricted to go inside, the outside house, steps and the small garden beside it is open 24 hours a day.
+Although it is restricted to go inside, the outside house, steps, and the small garden beside it are open 24 hours a day.